Mornor/diverse-utilities/terraform_aws_organisation_template/README.md

 ## Create Terraform structure
-This code create a Terraform folders structure I ususally use during my projects.
+This code create a Terraform structure I ususally use during my projects. <br />
-Fill up the `config.json` file and execute the Python code: `python3 create_templates.py`.
+Fill up the `config.json` file and execute the Python code: `python3 create_templates.py`. <br />
 For example, the following config file
 ```
 {